Contractor Deposits: How Much Is Safe to Pay Upfront?

 Protection: Require proof of material order before paying "material deposits."

-Scam 4: The Unlicensed "Friend of a Friend"
+problem pattern 4: The Unlicensed "Friend of a Friend"

 How it works: